GUIDE TO CATHOLIC RECORDS ABOUT NATIVE AMERICANS IN THE U.S.

 Volume 1: Eastern United States

 Nerinx, KY 40049

 Email: See website

-History: The Sisters of Loretto, who were founded in the United States, 1812, and self-identify with the post-nominal initials, “S.L.”
+History: The Sisters of Loretto were founded in the United States, 1812, and self-identify with the post-nominal initials, “S.L.”
 They staffed the following Catholic schools that served Native American students:

 |1847-1870 (closed)||Osage Manual Labor School for Indian Boys and Girls (Osage), Osage Mission, Kansas; in part, Mother Bridge Hayden (1814-1890), S.L., and the Sisters of Loretto (Nerinx, Kentucky) staffed the school|

 |1887-1936 (closed)||Sisters of Loretto School (San Felipe, Tiwa), Bernalillo, New Mexico|

 |1915-1942||St. Louis Girls Boarding School (Osage), Pawhuska, Osage Reservation, Oklahoma|

 |1922-1942||Immaculate Conception Day School (Osage), Pawhuska, Osage Reservation, Oklahoma|